 The Manager is Invesco Fund Managers Limited (IFML).
-The Manager is an associated company of Invesco Asset Management Limited (IAML).
-IAML continues to manage the Company's investments under delegated authority from the Manager.
 The Directors have delegated to the Manager the responsibility for the day-to-day investment management activities of the Company.

 The Manager also provides full administration, company secretarial and accounting services to the Company, ensuring that the Company complies with all legal, regulatory and corporate governance requirements and officiating at Board meetings and shareholders' meetings.
 The Manager additionally maintains complete and accurate records of the Company's investment transactions and portfolio and all monetary transactions from which the Manager prepares half-yearly and annual financial reports on behalf of the Company.